semaphoreci/docs/artifacts_5d5e96312c7d3a7920be616a.md

 Artifacts are used to persist files that are either final deliverables or intermediary/debugging files.
-Semaphore has three level of artifact stores: job, workflow and project.
+Semaphore has three levels of artifact store: job, workflow and project.

-Each job and workflow gets its own namespaced artifact store, which is handy for storing debugging data or build artifacts that need to be promoted thorugh the pipeline.
+Each job and workflow gets its own namespaced artifact store, which is handy for storing debugging data or build artifacts that need to be promoted through the pipeline.

 On the project level there is a single artifact store that usually stores final deliverables of CI/CD pipelines.